kubernetes-sigs/gateway-api-inference-extension/site-src/contributing/docs.md

 This doc site is built using MkDocs.
 It includes a Docker image for you to preview local changes without needing to set up MkDocs and its related plug-ins.

+The docs are sourced from the `main` and release branches (such as `release-0.1`).
+The docs from these branches are then versioned and deployed to the `docs` branch via a tool called `mike`.

 ## Preview local changes

 1. In the `site-src` directory, make your changes to the Markdown files.